rinie/he853-remote/README.md

   DeviceID - ID of the device to act on
   Command  - 0=OFF, 1=ON
     NOTE: AnBan has also values > 1
-  Protocol - A=AnBan, U=UK, E=EU, K=KAKU, N=KAKUNEW, L=ALL
+  Protocol - A=AnBan, U=UK, E=EU, K=KAKU, L=ALL
     Default protocol is 'E'
     NOTE: Protocol ALL is meant for tests and sends out with all protocols!
   Without parameters the device status will be shown
 ```

-NOTE: You have to have proper access rigths (root) to the USB stick to use it
+NOTE: You have to have proper access rigths to the USB stick to use it
 but the program will tell you if it can't properly access the stick.
-Either you can workaround this using `sudo` or by installing the udev rules file.
+Either you can use `sudo` or by installing the udev rules file.
 Good documentation about udev usage and debug is [here](https://wiki.archlinux.org/index.php/udev)

 The command is either a *0* for *OFF* or anything > 0 for *ON*.